michaelkolesidis/michaelkolesidis.com/README.md

 It is a love letter to the internet of the old, the era of the naïve (web) art, the era of the romantic amateur, the era of Geocities.
 I first experienced the magical world of the world wide web in the 90's and I hope I managed to capture a glimpse of that time.
 I was also influenced by print publication design and by 90's MTV on-screen graphics.

-I call this style **frivobrutalism**, placing emphasis on the blend of the playfulness frivolity of the design/experience with the brutalist aesthetic.
+I call this style **frivobrutalism**, placing emphasis on the blend of the playful frivolity of the design/experience with the brutalist aesthetic.

 Visitors can move things around and customize the colors of all colorful elements: clicking on an element generates a new color, from the predefined color palette.
 The rubber duck responds to mouse movement.